-Electric batteries as the name suggests, they store electrical energy and are designed to be rechargeable for continued usage.
-Chemical batteries are most often used which are placed inside the electric cars.
-Electrical motor is used instead of engines.
-Electrical motor gets energy from electric batteries which are usually charged through common electricity supply in our homes.
+Electric batteries as the name suggests, store electrical energy and are designed to be rechargeable for continued usage.
+Chemical batteries are most often used which are placed inside electric cars.
+The electrical motor is used instead of engines.
+An electrical motor gets energy from electric batteries which are usually charged through the common electricity supply in our homes.
 No other type of fuel like petrol or diesel is used in the case of electric cars.

 Learn more about: How a Car Battery Works?

-EVs (Electric Vehicles) have minimal emission of gases.
-Therefore, EVs doesn’t have emission pipes as compared to gasoline powered cars.
-However, minimal amount of gases are produced through heating which usually depends on the source type of electricity generation to recharge the vehicle.
+EVs (Electric Vehicles) have minimal emissions of gases.
+Therefore, EVs don’t have emission pipes as compared to gasoline powered cars.
+However, a minimal amount of gases are produced through heating which usually depends on the source type of electricity generation to recharge the vehicle.

-If electric cars are recharged through electricity which is generated by renewable source of energy (green energy), there will be zero emission of contaminant gases.
+If electric cars are recharged through electricity which is generated by renewable sources of energy (green energy), there will be zero-emission of contaminant gases.

 #2 Electric Motors

 We find electric motors in most of the electrical appliances in our homes.
 The working principle of electric motors is simple to understand.
-Basically, motors convert electrical energy to the mechanical energy.
+Basically, motors convert electrical energy to mechanical energy.
 In electric cars, motors are usually AC (Alternating Current) or DC (Direct Current) type.
-Motors gets electric energy from electrical batteries.
-In turn they provide mechanical energy output (torque) directly to the wheels of the vehicle.
+Motors get electric energy from electrical batteries.
+In turn, they provide mechanical energy output (torque) directly to the wheels of the vehicle.

 #4 Energy Controller

-The control and management of energy is very important inside EVs.
-Main function of an energy controller is to manage and save the electrical power thus reducing the energy wastage.
-It senses the car’s acceleration from the driver and thus controls the working of motor.
-Whenever the car stops on traffic signals or in case of traffic jam the motor working is stopped by the energy controller.
+The control and management of energy are very important inside EVs.
+The main function of an energy controller is to manage and save electrical power thus reducing energy wastage.
+It senses the car’s acceleration from the driver and thus controls the working of the motor.
+Whenever the car stops on traffic signals or in case of a traffic jam the motor working is stopped by the energy controller.
 Thus making sure you can go more distances using the energy stored in your car’s batteries.

 In addition to the chemical batteries, there is another technology being used in the form of fuel cells batteries.
 In that case, the energy in hydrogen fuel is converted into electrical power which is supplied to the electric motors to run the wheels of the vehicle.
 It further reduces the emission of CO2 gases.